roman680/QuickRide/README.md

 #### ⚠️ You need to be registered as a driver to get access to all functions of the app ⚠️

+## :triangular_ruler: Project structure :triangular_ruler:
+3 tier architecture
+- DAO -> all interaction with DataBase
+- SERVICE -> all busines-logic
+- Controller -> work with WEB

 ## :wrench: Technologies :wrench:
-- Dependency injection and JDBC to word with database
 - CRUD operation for each DAO class
-- 3-tier architecture  DAO -> SERVICE -> WEB
-- Servlet controllers and Filter to handle HTTP requests
+- Servlet controllers
+- JDBC
+- Filter
+- Java 11
-- Java 11 and Apache Tomcat 9.0.50
+- Apache Tomcat 9.0.50

 ## :question: How to use :question:
 - Replace username, password, JDBC driver and URL in `connectionUtil`